rob-blackbourn/asyncio-upgradeable-streams/README.md

 ### Server

 An extra argument `upgradeable` has been added to the `start_server` function to enable upgrading to TLS.
+The `ssl` context is stored for use when a client connection is upgraded to TLS.
 The `writer` has a new method `upgrade` to upgrade the connection to TLS.

 The server listens for client connections.